Kirk LaPointe: Mayoral campaign

 In July 2014, he was chosen by the Non-Partisan Association, a municipal political party in Vancouver, to be the party's nominee for Mayor of Vancouver in the November 15, 2014 municipal election.
 LaPointe received 40% of the vote (73,443 votes), coming in second behind incumbent mayor Gregor Robertson who received 46%.

 On election night following his defeat, LaPointe thought he might put politics "in the rearview mirror.
 He added: "I recognize it comes with a physical, emotional toll, and I'm not sure I want to experience that any time soon."
 In November 2017, he was quoted as saying he was exploring another run for the mayoralty.
 He later determined not to run.

 Current activities

 LaPointe has been an adjunct professor and executive-in-residence at the University of British Columbia Graduate School of Journalism since 2004.
-He teaches ethics and leadership.He writes weekly for Glacier Media on politics and business and The Hub as its B.C. correspondent.
-He works as Vice-President, Office of the Chairman, at Fulmer and Co.
+He has taught research methods, ethics and leadership, and most recently media law.
+He has writtenweekly for Lodestar Media (formerly known as Glacier Media) on politics and business, but stepped down from writing for the company to run for Mayor of West Vancouver in 2026.
+He continued to write for The Hub as its B.C. correspondent and to host a weekly podcast on business, politics and the economy, SMB Report with Kirk LaPointe.

 A Mainstreet Research poll released in October 2025 showed LaPointe leading the 2026 Vancouver municipal election as part of the Conservative Electors Association.
+He is running for mayor of West Vancouver in the 2026 British Columbia municipal elections.